twstrike/otr-extension-J/protocol-otr-extension-j.md

 - In the Authenticated Key Exchange:
     - In the D-H Commit Message, the hashed `g^x` parameter should be the SHA3-256 hash of the `gxmpi`, not the SHA-256 hash.
-    - In the Reveal Signature Message, the `MB` parameter should be computed using a SHA3-256-HMAC instead of a SHA256-HMAC
+    - In the Reveal Signature Message, the `MB` parameter should be computed using SHA3-256(K||M) instead of SHA256-HMAC
-    - In the Reveal Signature Message, the MAC'd signature should be the SHA3-256-HMAC-160 of the encrypted signature field, not the SHA256-HMAC-160.
+    - In the Reveal Signature Message, the MAC'd signature should be computed using SHA3-256(K||M) instead of SHA256-HMAC-160.
-    - In the Signature Message, the `MA` parameter should be computed using a SHA3-256-HMAC instead of a SHA256-HMAC
+    - In the Signature Message, the `MA` parameter should be computed using SHA3-256(K||M) instead of SHA256-HMAC
-    - In the Signature Message, the MAC'd signature should be the SHA3-256-HMAC-160 of the encrypted signature field, not the SHA256-HMAC-160.
+    - In the Signature Message, the MAC'd signature should be be computed using SHA3-256(K||M) of the encrypted signature field, not SHA256-HMAC-160.
 - In the Data message:
-    - The Authenticator should be calcuated using SHA3-256-HMAC-160, instead of SHA1-HMAC - note the truncation to 160 bits.
-This is necessary to keep the wire format compatible with version 3.
+    - The Authenticator should be calcuated using SHA3-256(K||M), instead of SHA1-HMAC.
 - Computing AES keys, MAC keys and the secure session ID:
     - Redefine `h1()` to use SHA3-256 instead of SHA1.
     - Redefine `h2()` to use SHA3-256 instead of SHA256.
-    - The sending and receiving MAC keys should be calculated to be the output of SHA3-256-160 instead of SHA1
+    - The sending and receiving MAC keys should be calculated to be the output of SHA3-256 instead of SHA1
+- When revealing MAC keys
+    - Instead of revealing MAC keys by concatenating 20 byte values, concatenate 32 byte values (since the MAC key will be longer using extension J).

 ## Hashes in SMP